Odjit/KindredLogistics/README.md

 ## Player Commands
 ### Enable/Disable
 - `.logistics sortStash`
-  - Turns on or off your personal ability to use .stash
+  - Turns on or off your personal ability to use the sort button in your inventory to stash items.
   - Shortcut: *.l ss*
 - `.logistics craftpull `
   - Turns on or off your personal ability to pull items from chests for crafting in stations.